 This post may contain affiliate links.
 If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

-Episode 4 of the Take Me to the World Musical Theatre Podcast is all about movie musicals.
+Episode 4 of the Take Me To The World Musical Theatre Podcast is all about movie musicals.
 I get into some of the different types of movie musicals, what makes a good movie musical, and a few of my favourite and not so favourite movie musicals.

-Please note there are a lot of movie musicals out there, and I barely mentioned a handful.
+There are a lot of movie musicals out there, and I barely mentioned a handful.

 Where to Listen to Episode 4?

 If you haven’t heard it yet you can listen to Episode 4 on Podcasts.com